CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 ### Production Environment

 > [!NOTE]
-> * FIXME – Add examples of physical products
+> * FIXME – Add examples of physical products, services that apply

 The environment and systems where a product or service is executed on behalf of a customer, and thereby made available to their users.